machinateur/the-printer/README.md

   - All the well-known formats supported by chrome are available
 - Full test coverage
   - The test-suite included with this library is well-procured
+- Documentation
+  - Many documentation resources are available
+  - The code self-contains documentation (can be used to [generate an API reference](#generating-phpdoc))

 ## Usage